karineek/SearchGEM5/Doc/README.md

 - SIGABRT does not trigger its signal handler and skips outputs on ARM [#1544](https://github.com/gem5/gem5/issues/1544) (Won't Fix)
 - Missing Locale support within gem5 simulator on ARM [#1547](https://github.com/gem5/gem5/issues/1547)
 - Panic Page table fault error in ARM when accessing invalid address in the simulated program [#1527](https://github.com/gem5/gem5/issues/1527)

+For the ARM bugs, these (1-3) were discovered using the [Cloudlab platform](https://www.cloudlab.us) using [m400 machines](https://docs.cloudlab.us/hardware.html).
+We thank them for the help and infrastructure.